 Take in a tipple (or four)

 For lovers of the grape, grain, and everything in between, Cardiff has a wide variety of great places to drink.

 Personally speaking, I’m a big fan of drinking in Tiny Rebel (great for a wide selection of Wales-brewed beers and ciders within cat-swinging distance of Principality Stadium), The Dead Canary (for an intimate speakeasy vibe) or the Blue Honey Night Cafe, to prepare you for a night on the town.

 If there’s one thing we’re not short of in Cardiff, it’s markets.
 Serious Cardiff shoppers will obviously head to the arcades or shopping centres, but if you’re after something a little offbeat, our markets are perfect.

 On Saturday, visit Cardiff Indoor Market, with its selection of stalls from the functional to the kitsch.

-On Sunday, try the Riverside Farmers Market – on the riverbank opposite the Millennium Stadium, you can pick up a variety of organic or local foods, from fresh produce to delicious ready-to-go-treats.
+On Sunday, try the Riverside Farmers Market – on the riverbank opposite Principality Stadium, you can pick up a variety of organic or local foods, from fresh produce to delicious ready-to-go-treats.